emilwallner/How-to-learn-Deep-Learning/README.md

 ## Approach
 A practical, top-down approach, starting with high-level frameworks with a focus on Deep Learning.
-It will enable you to create your own projects in deep learning.

 ## Getting started [3 months]
 **Note:** The key is to start building your own projects as soon as possible.